Italy's government faces collapse if 5-Star pulls out | Politics

 Italy's government faces collapse if 5-Star pulls out

 Speaking at a news conference in Rome, Matteo Salvini, head of the right-wing League, said his party would not continue to back Draghi if 5-Star withdrew from the coalition.
 Early elections were the best solution, he said.
 "If a coalition party doesn't back a government decree that's it, enough is enough, it seems clear that we should go to elections," he said.
-The center-left Democratic party (PD) is also unwilling to form a new government without 5-Star, a party source told Reuters.
+The centre-left Democratic party (PD) is also unwilling to form a new government without 5-Star, its leader Enrico Letta said at a party meeting, adding that early elections were the most likely outcome if the current coalition implodes.

 Looking to ease tensions, Draghi said on Tuesday that many of the policy priorities of 5-Star overlapped with those of the government, but warned against continuous demands from coalition partners.
 "A government does not work with ultimatums, it loses the point of its existence," Draghi told a news conference, adding he will not be willing to carry on as prime minister if 5-Star pulls out.